Mavis Pusey: Career

 In 1968, Pusey moved to Paris and had her first solo exhibition in Galerie Louis Soulanges in Paris, France.
 While living in Paris, Pusey witnessed the 1968 student riots that would inspire many of her works and her most noteworthy print, Paris Mai Juin (1968).
 Pusey returned to the U.S. and her work was featured in a 1971 major group exhibition titled Contemporary Black Artists in America at the Whitney Museum of American Art.
 One of the works from the 1971 exhibit, a large-scale painting Dejygea (1970), was among those also included in a 2017 exhibit, Magnetic Fields: Expanding American Abstraction, 1960s to Today, at Kemper Museum of Contemporary Art.

+During the 1970s, she participated in a community art space called Communications Village operated by printmaker Benjamin Leroy Wigfall in Kingston, NY.
+Andrews made prints with the help of printer assistants who had been taught printmaking by Wigfall.

 Pusey also became a teacher and taught at may places, including The New School, the Pennsylvania Academy of the Fine Arts, and Rutgers University.
-In 1988, Pusey moved to Pusey moved to Orange, Virginia and began teaching at Woodberry Forest School, an all-boys boarding school.
+In 1988, Pusey moved to Orange, Virginia and began teaching at Woodberry Forest School, an all-boys boarding school.

 Pusey's works are held in the permanent collections of the Cochran Collection in LaGrange, Georgia, the Birmingham Museum of Art in Alabama, the Studio Museum in Harlem and the Museum of Modern Art in New York, and the National Museum of African American History and Culture in Washington, D.C.

 Pusey received awards and grants from the Pollock-Krasner Foundation and The Louis Comfort Tiffany Foundation, during her career.

 Artistic development and influences

 Pusey drew a lot of her inspiration from the constantly changing landscape of urban construction.
 A lot of her works were inspired by scenes of urban demolition and construction in the city.
 She gave her works titles like "Broken Construction at Dusk" and "Demolishment".
 Pusey had a great interest in design that led to her use of geometric lines and works like, Solitude, a work she created in 1963.

 She had her first solo exhibition at Gallarie Louis Soulanges in 1968.
 In 1971, her work, Dejygea (1970), was featured in an exhibition titled Contemporary Black Artists in America at the Whitney Museum of American Art. this same work has been featured in a 2017 exhibit, Magnetic Fields: Expanding American Abstraction, the 1960s to today, at the Kemper Museum of Contemporary Art.
 It traveled to places like Washington DC's National Museum of Women in the Arts to the Museum of Fine Arts in St. Petersburg, Florida.
 Pusey says that color sets the "tempo" of her work, while the design is the "backbone" of her work.

 The inaugural art exhibition at the National Museum of African American History and Culture (NMAAHC) in Washington D.C. featured Pusey.

+In 2025, the Institute of Contemporary Art at the University of Pennsylvania held an exhibition of her work titled, “Mavis Pusey: Mobile Images.”
+The exhibit featured works from her 50 year career.